Last updated: November 29, 2022

 To get to the next stop, Pearl Beach, follow Mount Ettalong Road past the Mount Ettalong Lookout.
 On the way back down, head into Pearl Beach road towards the beach.

 Pearl Beach is the most secluded beach of the three, with calm waters and impressive mansions located right behind the sand.
-Located at the southern end, the beach also features a popular ocean rock pool, great for swimming laps in the morning.
+The beach also features a popular ocean rock pool at the southern end, great for swimming laps in the morning.

 Please note that while the water at Pearl Beach may appear calm, swimming at the northern end is considered dangerous due to strong currents.
 The southern end of the beach is much safer to swim.